Learn to Hunt

 Benchmarking of Sustainable Materials Management Policies & Programs Report

 Three visioning meetings were held over the summer with a broad set of stakeholders to gather input employing a scenario based, planning methodology to explore future directions and implications.
 The SMM-Vision for Iowa report provides outcomes of the planning process and reflects support to develop a clear vision for moving towards a preferred future with sustainable materials management.
 Work is currently underway on next steps, including a public awareness/opinion survey, a communications plan, and a request for proposals for Phase 2 of the SMM initiative.
-It is envisioned that Phase 2 will include, but not limited to, identification of priorities, action and strategy development, timeline, and responsible parties to develop a roadmap for transitioning to sustainable materials management.
+It is envisioned that Phase 2 will include, but not be limited to, identification of priorities, action and strategy development, timeline, and responsible parties to develop a roadmap for transitioning to sustainable materials management.

 Vision for Iowa Final Report